CollectionBuilder/collectionbuilder.github.io/_includes/workshop/metadata.md

     - This field designates a geographic location(s) to which the item is tied.
 Much like the subject field, this field will build a tag cloud of the most used locations in your collection.
 See the [Locations](theme.html#locations-page) section for more information.
 Be sure to separate multiple location entries for a single record with a semi-colon (`;`).
     - Example Input: `Pullman, Washington; Moscow, Idaho`

+{%include bootstrap/alert.md color="success ml-4 font-small" text="*Note*: **If your metadata does not have map coordinates**, but you would like to experience CollectionBuilder's map visualization, we've created a [demo list of latitudes and longitudes](https://docs.google.com/spreadsheets/d/1eSj7zfthuc7-ntdnZLqNYETxVa5Z55YK8BPPao53-6w/edit?usp=sharing) that you can add to your data just for practice."%}

 {:.py-4 .mt-4 #recommend}
 ***